gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 ### Requires Interaction

-Most noticable on desktop is the time period in which a notification is displayed before it's hidden.
-On Android the notifications are displayed until the user interacts with it.
+Chrome on desktop will show notifications for a set time period before hiding it.
+Chrome on Android doesn't have this behaviour, notifications are displayed until the user interacts with it.

-If your notification requires interaction from the user than you can define the `requireInteraction` option.
-This will show the notification permanently until the user dismisses your notification.
+To force a notification to stay visible until the user has interacted with it you can define the `requireInteraction` option.
+This will show the notification permanently until the user dismisses / clicks your notification.

 <% include('../../demos/notification-examples/notification-examples.js', 'requireInteraction') %>

-The important thing to consider when using this option is if you really have to use it, showing a notification and forcing the user to stop what they are doing can be pretty frustrating.
+Please use this option with consideration.
+Showing a notification and forcing the user to stop what they are doing to dismiss you notification can be frustrating.

+In the next section we are going to look at some of the common patterns used on the web for managing notifications and performing actions liking open pages when a notification is clicked.